ms/buildtogether.tech/src/design.md

 the problem up into pieces and how those pieces will interact (<a section="communicate"/>).

-The second difference between programming in the small and <span i="programming in the large">programming in the large</span> is that while you can hack your way from an empty `.js` or `.py` file to a hundred-line program in a reasonable time, the re-work required by that strategy becomes unaffordable when your final product is a thousand lines long.
+The second difference between programming in the small and [% i "programming in the large" %]programming in the large[% /i %] is that while you can hack your way from an empty `.js` or `.py` file to a hundred-line program in a reasonable time, the re-work required by that strategy becomes unaffordable when your final product is a thousand lines long.